How to Revive Teammates – Elden Ring: Nightreign

 All of your other items stay with you.

-Dying when fighting a Night Boss/Nightlord does not involve a timer.
-However, when all of the team is down (or, when your solo player is down), the run is lost.
+Note that being knocked down when fighting a Night Boss/Nightlord does not involve a timer.
+However, when all Nightfarers are down, the run is lost.

 Thankfully, there is no such thing as a down limit in Nightreign — it will not incur character death.
 Dropping to 0 health makes resurrecting you more difficult, but only to a point.